AntonioCBraga/fightingGame/README.md

 #To do list <br />

-1.Abilities Animate properly <br/>
+1. <br/>

-2.Add function do help with animation sequence<br />
-3.Add movement stopping when attacking <br/>
-4.Finish and polish character1 collisions and stuff<br />
-5.Deal with collisions properly <br />
+1.Remake ability One Autoattack <br />
+2.make timer function so collision detection isnt always ticking <br />
-6.Deal with Health properly<br />
+3.Deal with Health properly<br />